thoth-tech/handbook/docs/company/getting-started.md

 ## Training

 You should now be onboarded, so the next step while you wait to be allocated to your project is to familiarise yourself with the training and support materials that have been created so far.
-You should now

 The first place to start would be with the [Communication](docs/../../communication/index.md) folder.
 This currently contains detailed information on how to communicate professionally, how to provide and receive fearless feedback, some information about how to provide recognition to others and a writing style guide.